erantanen/go-netminion/readme.rst

 --------------

-go-netminion is an open-source project that can have a broad spectrum of uses, from network/software trouble shooting to use as a security device .
+go-netminion is an open-source project that can have a broad spectrum of uses, from network/software troubleshooting to use as a security device.
 This project will be built as a series of modules that can be used singularly or together.

 Installation